ehrpg/rules/docs/charactercreation/abilities.md

 ## Ranks

 Your average person has five in all abilities.
-This means that said person is particularly good but also not bad at these abilities.
-A six means that the character has spent some good amount of training in that area or just has a natural talent for these sorts of things.
+This means that said person is not particularly good but also not bad at these abilities.
+A six means that the character has spent some amount of training in that area or just has a natural talent for these sorts of things.
 The average person that goes out jogging and bicycling a few times a week might have a constitution of six.
 While someone who barely does any sports, might have a constitution of four.